 To be able to vitrify oocytes it is necessary for the woman to administer the hormonal medication that will cause several oocytes to mature at once, and thus be able to aspirate them directly from the ovary by means of follicular puncture.

 The eggs obtained are then frozen using the vitrification method and stored in the egg bank indefinitely.
-When a woman wants to become a mother, she will have to resort to in vitro fertilization (IVF) with her frozen eggs.
+When a woman wants to become a mother, she can then use to in vitro fertilization (IVF) with her frozen eggs.

 If you would like more information about this technique to preserve female fertility, you can read on in the following article: What is egg vitrification and what are its advantages?

-An alternative to egg vitrification offered to heterosexual couples is to freeze the fertilized eggs, when they have already begun to divide, i.e. to freeze the embryos.
+An alternative to egg vitrification, offered to heterosexual couples, is to freeze fertilized eggs when they have already begun to divide, i.e. to freeze the embryos.

 The process of freezing embryos is similar to that of vitrification of eggs.
 The embryos are placed in a cryoprotective medium and placed in vitrification straws.
 The straws are then stored in an embryo bank, where they remain frozen in liquid nitrogen until they are used.

 If you are interested in learning more about this particular technique, you can get more details here: What is embryo vitrification - when and how is it done.